-- On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
-In Lithuania, in full-time equivalent terms, there are 10 students per staff member in general upper secondary programmes, lower than the OECD average.
-In vocational upper secondary programmes, in full-time equivalent terms, there are 9 students for every teaching staff member (below the OECD average). - The average age of teachers varies across OECD countries.
+- 11 students per staff member in general upper secondary programmes, lower than the OECD average.
+In vocational upper secondary programmes, in full-time equivalent terms, there are 16 students for every teaching staff member (slightly above the OECD average). - The average age of teachers varies across OECD countries.
 In some countries, the teaching workforce is much younger than the labour force in general, whereas in others, teachers tend to be older.
-In Lithuania, 60% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
-Teachers in vocational programmes are younger than their general programme peers their general programme peers, with 56% aged 50 or above (43% on average across the OECD).

-National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
+In Denmark, 37% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
+Teachers in vocational programmes are older than their general programme peers, with 49% aged 50 or above (43% on average across the OECD). - National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
 These national/central assessments and examinations take place at different grades and can have different periodicities, their contents may vary over years and/or across students and are not necessarily compulsory for students.
-In Lithuania, there is one national/central assessment at primary level, and one at lower secondary level.
+In Denmark, there are at least two national/central assessments at primary level, and at least two at lower secondary level.
 At upper secondary level, there are two national/central examinations that each student may be expected to take.